JASchilz/Bitcoin-REPL/README.md

 Installation
 ============

-Though you can visit the official, hosted version of this project at [bitcoin-repl.com](http://www.bitcoin-repl.com/), you can also easily run your own copy.
+Though you can freely use the official, hosted version of this project at [http://bitcoin-repl.com](http://www.bitcoin-repl.com/), you can also easily run your own copy.

 Bitcoin-REPL uses Bower for dependency management.
 Visit [Bower.io](https://bower.io) for information on installing and using Bower.